-the Fair Claims Settlement Practices Regulations (10 CCR 2695.1 et seq.), to which the proposed regulations will be added.
-Thus, while it is true that "[t]he APA does not direct the judge to follow a rebuttable presumption of compliance with 790.03 when a decision is developed," there is no need that the APA should so direct: the ALJ is nonetheless required to apply the commissioner's regulations, including the proposed regulations setting forth the rebuttable presumption in question.
-And, again, there is no contrary provision of the APA which would impede the ALJ in doing so.

-It is also important to note that all such hearings are held before the commissioner; at the hearing, the ALJ represents the commissioner in his role as trier of fact.
-In the event that, in the commissioner's judgment, the ALJ in her proposed decision fails to properly apply the facts to the applicable law, including the commissioner's regulations, the commissioner may either amend the proposed decision or reject it in its entirety and rewrite the ALJ's decision in order to correct any error on the part of the ALJ.
-(Gov. Code section 11517.)
-Certainly the commenter cites no provision of the APA, nor could any such provision be cited, that would prohibit an ALJ from observing, and applying to the evidence set forth at any hearing under Insurance Code section 790.05, the rebuttable presumption established by the proposed regulations to, the evidence set forth at any hearing under Insurance Code section 790.05.
-Accordingly no consistency standard issue has been identified.
+In contrast to the statutorily created rebuttable presumption of broker the Fair Claims Settlement Practices

+status, there is no statute that creates a rebuttable presumption that an Regulations (10 CCR 2695.1 et seq.),

+insurer has complied with Insurance Code section 790.03. to which the proposed regulations will

+In the absence of a statute that establishes a presumption, the Department be added.
+Thus, while it is true that

+of Insurance may not require an administrative law judge to follow a "[t]he APA does not direct the judge to

+presumption that is created by regulation. follow a rebuttable presumption of

+Section 2695.81's inconsistency with Insurance Code section 790.05 and compliance with 790.03 when a

+the provisions of the APA prohibits the Department's adoption of the decision is developed," there is no need

+regulation. that the APA should so direct; the ALJ

+is nonetheless required to apply the

+commissioner's regulations, including

+the proposed regulations setting forth

+the rebuttable presumption in question.

+And, again, there is no contrary

+provision of the APA which would

+impede the ALJ in doing so.

+It is also important to note that

+all such hearings are held before the

+commissioner; at the hearing, the ALJ

+represents the commissioner in his role

+as trier of fact.
+In the event that, in the

+commissioner's judgment, the ALJ in

+her proposed decision fails to properly

+apply the facts to the applicable law,

+including the commissioner's

+-

+regulations, the commissioner may

+either amend the proposed decision or

+reject it in its entirety and rewrite the

+ALJ's decision in order to correct any

+error on the part of the ALJ.
+(Gov.

+Code section 11517.)
+Certainly the